TEAMMATES/teammates/README.md

 [![Codecov Coverage Status](https://codecov.io/gh/TEAMMATES/teammates/branch/master/graph/badge.svg)](https://codecov.io/gh/TEAMMATES/teammates)
 [![License](https://img.shields.io/badge/license-GPLv2-blue.svg)](LICENSE)

-TEAMMATES is a free online tool for managing peer evaluations and other feedback paths of your students.
-It is provided as a cloud-based service for educators/students and is currently used by hundreds of universities across the world.
+Welcome to the TEAMMATES developer website!
+TEAMMATES is a powerful, free online tool designed to streamline peer evaluations and facilitate effective feedback mechanisms for students.
+Our cloud-based service is utilized by hundreds of universities worldwide, making educational feedback management efficient and insightful.

 <img src="src/web/assets/images/overview.png" width="600">

+## Start Here!

+For detailed guidance on using and contributing to TEAMMATES, refer to our Documentation for Developers :book:.
+You can also explore the Version History or check out our Project Stats for an overview of the project's activity.

 This is the developer web site for TEAMMATES. **Click [here](http://teammatesv4.appspot.com/) to go to the TEAMMATES product website.**